richiec85/richhacks/README.md

 ## Security headers

-`public/_headers` sets CSP, HSTS, X-Content-Type-Options, X-Frame-Options, Referrer-Policy and Permissions-Policy for Cloudflare Pages.
-The CSP's `script-src` allows `'self'` plus SHA-256 hashes for the two inline scripts (dark-mode-flash prevention and the theme toggle) — if you edit either script in `src/layouts/Base.astro`, you'll need to recompute and update those hashes or the CSP will silently block them.
+`public/_headers` sets HSTS, X-Content-Type-Options, X-Frame-Options, Referrer-Policy and Permissions-Policy for Cloudflare Pages.
+The Content-Security-Policy line is deliberately **not** in that file — Astro inlines two small scripts directly into every page (dark-mode-flash prevention and the theme toggle), and a strict CSP has to allowlist them by exact SHA-256 hash.
+Hand-maintaining that hash would silently break the site the moment either script changed, so `integrations/csp-headers.mjs` computes it from the real build output and injects the CSP line into `dist/_headers` on every `pnpm build` — the hash can't go stale because it's never hand-written.

 ## Deployment